Timeline of the 2013 Pacific hurricane season

 The 2013 Pacific hurricane season was an above-average year in which twenty named storms developed.
 The hurricane season officially began on May 15 in the East Pacific, coinciding with the formation of Tropical Storm Alvin, and on June 1 in the Central Pacific; it ended on November 30 in both basins.
 These dates conventionally delimit the period during each year when most tropical cyclones form.
 The final system of the year, Tropical Storm Sonia, dissipated on November 4.

 The season produced twenty-one tropical depressions.
 All but one further intensified into tropical storms and nine further intensified to become hurricanes.
-Despite this level of activity, only one hurricane – Raymond – strengthened into a major hurricane.
-The most significant storm, in terms of loss of life and damage, was Hurricane Manuel.
-Forming in mid-September, Manuel attained its peak as a minimal Category 1 hurricane before moving ashore on the coastline of Mexico.
-In total, the storm contributed to 123 confirmed fatalities and $4.2 billion (2013 USD) in damage.
-Throughout the duration of the season, four other named storms – Hurricane Barbara and tropical storms Juliette, Octave, and Sonia – made landfall in Mexico, causing minor damage and loss of life.
+Despite this level of activity, only one hurricane, Raymond, strengthened into a major hurricane.
+During the season, five named storms made landfall in Mexico: hurricanes Barbara and Manuel, along with tropical storms Juliette, Octave, and Sonia.

-This timeline includes information that was not released in real time, but derived from post-season analyzes by the National Hurricane Center and Central Pacific Hurricane Center; as a result, it may include storms that were not operationally warned upon.
 This timeline documents tropical cyclone formations, strengthening, weakening, landfalls, extratropical transitions, and dissipations during the season.
+It includes information that was not released throughout the season, meaning that data from post-storm reviews by the National Hurricane Center and the Central Pacific Hurricane Center, such as a storm that was not initially warned upon, has been included.

+The time stamp for each event is first stated using Coordinated Universal Time (UTC), the 24-hour clock where 00:00 = midnight UTC.
+The NHC uses both UTC and the time zone where the center of the tropical cyclone is currently located.
+Prior to 2015, two time zones were utilized in the Eastern Pacific basin: Pacific east of 140°W, and Hawaii−Aleutian from 140°W to the International Date Line.
+In this timeline, the respective area time is included in parentheses.
+Additionally, figures for maximum sustained winds and position estimates are rounded to the nearest 5 units (miles, or kilometers), following National Hurricane Center practice.
+Direct wind observations are rounded to the nearest whole number.
+Atmospheric pressures are listed to the nearest millibar and nearest hundredth of an inch of mercury.